joshmcarthur/tomdoc/README.md

 TomDoc
 ======

-TomDoc is a flexible code documentation specification with human readers in mind.
+TomDoc is documentation for humans.
 Using a few simple rules and zero special syntax you can produce great looking documentation for both humans and machines.

 Just follow these four easy steps: